skycoin/services/deploy-coin/cmd/create/README.md

         code of new coin (default "SKY")
   -file string
         file to save configuration of new coin
+  -peers int
-  -vol int
+        number of trusted peers running on localhost (default 3) -vol int
         coin volume to send to each of disribution addresses (default 1000000)
 ```